jytjyt05/Teeth-Seg/README.md

 <!-- ABOUT THE PROJECT -->
 Identify teeth in X-ray images using instance segmentation and colored labelling.
 This project was originally created by 3 CS students from Boston College: Yuting Ji, Robert Smithers, and Danilla Zunic.
 It originally used a **PyTorch** based **Unet** for the model but had accuracy less than **80%**.
-The reason could be the jump between upsampling layers and downsampling layers.
-As the main developer, to improve the project's performance, I modified the project by using a **Res-Unet** model instead and achieved **90%** accuracy with a Dice Score of 91.
+As the main developer, to improve the project's performance, I modified the project by using a **Res-Unet** model instead and achieved around **90%** accuracy with a Dice Score of 91.
 <div id="top"></div>

 <p align="center">